march-newsletter-ideas

 Read also: 2024 Done Right: Creative January Newsletter Ideas

-16. Find Luck on Saint Patrick’s Day
+16. Find luck on Saint Patrick’s Day

 While sure, March 17th is Submarine Day and Corned Beef and Cabbage Day, everyone knows and loves it for Saint Patrick’s Day best of all.

-You don’t have to be Irish to be lucky on this day, especially when you’re discounting prices for a limited time!
+You don’t have to be Irish to be lucky on St Patrick’s Day, especially when you’re discounting prices for a limited time!

-Image courtesy of MailBakery
+Image courtesy of Mailbakery

 The way Moon Magic Jewelry did it above is a great example.
 The LUCKY15 code for $15 ties into the holiday, even if they aren’t selling anything with shamrocks.